 As per Muslims, a baby’s head must be shaved to display that the child is a servant of Allah.
 In fact, they sometimes weigh the hair and donate its equivalent in silver to the poor!
 As for Hindus, the Mundan ceremony is believed to rid the baby of past-life negativity and cleanse his body and soul.
 This is why it is common to scatter the shaved hair into the river Ganga, which is believed to be holy.
 Further, if the ritual is performed in the third year for a boy, it is said to mark his transition to being a man.
 Wow!

-Ear piercing is considered quite normal amongst Indian babies whereas in the western world, this is not a norm.
+Ear piercing or Karnavedha is considered quite normal amongst Indian babies, whereas in the Western world, this is not a norm.
 This ceremony is performed within the first to third year after birth and may be done along with the mundan ceremony mentioned above.
-The roots of this tradition are deep set in Indian history – no, this is not just cosmetic!
+The roots of this tradition are deep-set in Indian history – no, this is not just cosmetic!
 Here’s the truth:

 Hindus pierce the baby’s ears as part of a ritual called Karnavedha.
 This is believed to ward off evil!
 But then, why is this custom more popular for baby girls only?
-Well, it is believed that ear piercing helps in maintaining regularity in the menstrual cycle, as well as help girls deal with problems such as hysteria!
+Well, it is believed that ear piercing helps maintain regularity in the menstrual cycle, as well as helps girls deal with problems such as hysteria!
 The earrings are believed to help maintain the flow of electric current in the human body.
-Some communities also believe that the ear is an important acupuncture point and thus, piercing will aid good health and development in the child.
+Some communities also believe that the ear is an important acupuncture point, and thus, the piercing will aid in the child’s good health and development.

 Expert opinion varies on whether or not ear piercing is safe for your child.
 There is a risk of infection as well as pain, especially as the skin in the ear is very sensitive.
-If you must follow this tradition, for religious or for cosmetic reasons, make sure you take necessary care to keep your child safe.
+If you must follow this tradition for religious or cosmetic reasons, make sure you take the necessary care to keep your child safe.

 3. Community Welcome